 covid-19-information from KU Engineering

-Due to Covid-19 concerns, all KU class will be online for the spring semester and campus presence will be reduced.
+Due to Covid-19 concerns, all KU class will be online for the summer session and campus presence will be reduced.
 The School of Engineering is committed to ensuring that students, staff, and faculty are supported during this time.
 Please visit coronavirus.ku.edu for the latest information available from the university.
 The webpage is being updated frequently and includes links to many resources.

 Engineering Recognition and KU Commencement

-Instructors will let students know specific details about each course and how they will transition to remote learning.
+Instructors will let students know specific details about each course.
 Please check blackboard and email often and visit remote.ku.edu for information on accessing relevant tools and content.
 Click here for success tips available to students available.

 Remote Access to Engineering Computers

-KU IT staff have developed a way for students to virtually access School of Engineering and departmental computer labs without having to use the VPN.
-Students should be able to log into virtuallab.ku.edu and select the lab they want to access.
+Students can log into virtuallab.ku.edu and select the lab they want to access.
 This will essentially work the same way as the VPN and remote desktop process.
 As part of this process, students will be prompted to download the Citrix receiver.
 Instructions on installing the Citrix receiver and remotely accessing the computer labs can be found at https://engr.ku.edu/sites/engr.ku.edu/files/docs/VirtuaLabSetup.pdf.

-Enrollment advising for Summer 2020 and Fall 2020 will be done virtually.
+Enrollment advising for Fall 2020 will be done virtually.
 Departmental advisors will work with students to approve course selections and remove advising holds.

 The Engineering Career Center (ECC) has set up a webpage to share career-related resources to help students adapt their job or internship search during this time.
 For all additional ECC questions or assistance email firstname.lastname@example.org or call 785-864-3891 and watch the ECC social media accounts (@KUEngrCareers on Twitter, Facebook and LinkedIn) for more ways to utilize Career Center tools.

-Check out a virtual tour of the University of Kansas
+You can also take a virtual tour of the University of Kansas.